binyuanchen/binyuanchen.github.io/_posts/2017-04-01-introduction-to-arena-dev-cdh-hadoop.markdown

 }
 </style>

-DISCLAIMER: as of April 28, 2017, I decided to move the instructions of creating a 3-node CDH Hadoop cluster to this [wiki](https://github.com/binyuanchen/arena-dev-cdh-hadoop/wiki/Instructions-to-setup-a-dockerized-3-node-CDH-Hadoop-cluster-V0.1).
+DISCLAIMER: as of May 25, 2017, I have moved the instructions of creating a 3-node CDH Hadoop cluster to this [wiki](https://github.com/binyuanchen/arena-dev-cdh-hadoop/wiki/V0.2).
 Please follow this link if you want to setup.
 Below I will re-purpose this blog for illustrating the examples of arena-dev-cdh-hadoop with minimal configurations.
 {: style="color:red; font-size: 100%; text-align: left;"}

 This blog is for developers who write application code (client) that accesses CDH Hadoop system.